 David Duchovny and Tea Leoni: The on-again, off-again couple reportedly split for good over the summer.
 According to TMZ, divorce papers were filed in June but it wasn't until August that the media got wind of the breakup.
 Duchovny and Leoni will have joint legal custody of their two children, TMZ reported.

-Jennifer Lawrence and Nicholas Hoult: E!
+Jennifer Lawrence and Nicholas Hoult/Lawrence and Chris Martin: E!
 News reported on Aug.
-1 that the "X-Men" co-stars (she plays the young Mystique, he's the young Beast) had split again.
-A source told the entertainment news site the breakup, due to their successful careers, was "very amicable."
+1 that the "X-Men" co-stars had split again.
+A source said the breakup, due to their successful careers, was "very amicable."
 The two called it quits for the same reason in January 2013 after dating for two years, before reuniting in July, Us Weekly reported.
+Later in 2014, the Oscar-winner briefly dated musician Chris Martin, but the two reportedly split in late October as well.

 Pamela Anderson and Rick Salomon: The "Baywatch" star split from Salomon just months after marrying him for a second time, her publicist said July 8.
 Anderson first married Salomon, who had been a longtime friend, in 2007.
 The couple divorced in 2008.
 The two remained "best friends with benefits," Anderson said last year after they were spotted together on a beach.
 Anderson revealed last January that she had retied the marital knot with Salomon.